 Magnetic reed sensors come in a variety of shapes and sizes.
 They are packaged in a plastic case designed for different mounting options.
 Reed switches can be recessed or surface-mounted, and come in several colors to match doors and windows.

-With energy costs up and the economy down, many people are looking
+With energy costs going up all the time, many people are looking

 for ways to save money long-term.
 Switching to more energy-efficient

 windows and doors is one of the best ways to do this.

 New windows mean that all of the magnetic reed switches and magnets must be removed from their frames.
 Once the old windows are removed and the new ones installed, the sensors and magnets must be properly re-mounted.

 Your alarm company would probably charge you hourly for